 What is Baptism?

-There are two types of baptisms mentioned in scripture that will be discussed here, water baptism and fire baptism (baptism in the Holy Ghost).
+There are at least two types of baptisms specifically mentioned in scripture that will be discussed here, water baptism and baptism in the Holy Spirit.
 These two baptisms differ from each other as one is performed by a man in the physical and the other is performed by God in the spiritual.
 Both, however, are essential to the salvation and growth of a believer and an upcoming Disciple of Jesus Christ.

 The word “baptize” comes directly from the Greek word “baptizo” which literally means “to dip; to immerse; to cleanse or purify by washing;”.
 The word “baptize” is an untranslated word.
 The Greek term baptizo was simply brought into the English, without translation.
 The final “o” was dropped and the “e” was added instead to give us the English verb “baptize.”.